javason22/etl/README.md

 docker-compose up -d
 ```

+3. Everything is set up.
+The docker-compose.yml finish all the setting for you.
+You can skip the MySQL installation steps below.

+### MySQL Setup Without Docker
+If you don't use Docker, you need to install MySQL on your machine.
+The following steps show you how to set up MySQL on your machine.
-3. Run the ./sql/input/init.sql script in etl-mysql-in-service container to create database_read
+1. Run the ./sql/input/init.sql script in input MySQL to create database_read
 ```bash
 mysql -h localhost -P 3306 -u root -p < ./sql/input/init.sql
 ```

-4. Run the ./sql/output/init.sql script in etl-mysql-out-service container to create database_write
+2. Run the ./sql/output/init.sql script in output MySQL to create database_write
 ```bash
 mysql -h localhost -P 3307 -u root -p < ./sql/output/init.sql
 ```

-5. Use other MySQL client tools to execute the SQL scripts in the ./sql/input/init.sql and ./sql/output/init.sql if mysql command is not available.
+3. Use other MySQL client tools to execute the SQL scripts in the ./sql/input/init.sql and ./sql/output/init.sql if mysql command is not available.

 ### Application Configuration
 Configure the MySQL and Redis connection properties in the application.yml file located in the src/main/resources directory.